 I love having our boys help in the kitchen.
 Is it a little extra work?
 Maybe.
 Is it fun and fulfilling?
 Most definitely.
-When the the latest birthday among them popped up, I was told in no uncertain terms by our 12 year old twins that they would be making the birthday cake and it would be a marble cake.
+When the latest birthday among them popped up, I was told in no uncertain terms by our 12-year-old twins that they would be making the birthday cake and it would be a marble cake.

 I knew better than to object.

 How to make a cake from scratch